bigpicturebigsound.com - The site for Home Theater and Movie Reviews

 The Picture

 Supernatural comes with a 1080p/24 1.78:1 VC-1 encoding that averages 20Mbps.
 The series has a purposely-muted color palette and most scenes take place at night.
 The transfer's black levels are solid, consistent and deep, perfectly capturing the gloomy look of the series with wonderful shadow detail that rarely crushes.
-From the dark shadows of graveyards at night to the Dean brother's shiny black, '67 Impala, this release has some of the best black levels I have ever come across on a Blu-ray Disc.
+From the dark shadows of graveyards at night to the Winchester brother's shiny black, '67 Impala, this release has some of the best black levels I have ever come across on a Blu-ray Disc.
 In the series' occasional bright, daylight scenes, the flesh tones become more natural and colors are more vibrantly saturated.
 Two episodes in particular stand out for displaying these superbly saturated colors: "A Very Supernatural Christmas" and "Mystery Spot," which both have a large portion of their scenes take place during the day.

 The detail extracted from the series' original 35mm film negatives is rich, and nearly three-dimensional.
 Clothing, stubble, and all manner of objects look refined and organically textured.
 There is a fine level of the original grain structure apparent that is neither distracting nor too soft.
 Supernatural is one of the better looking television series on Blu-ray Disc I have seen from Warner.